A Grown-Up Romantic Dessert

 - If not using an electric fondue pot, pour the fondue into a small, heat-proof bowl and place it on an electric mug warmer over low heat.

-- Serve immediately with fondue forks, dessert forks and plates, and a nice assortment of of bite-sized dipping tidbits.
+- Serve immediately with fondue forks, dessert forks, plates, and a nice assortment of bite-sized dipping tidbits.

 — Charles M. Schulz

 Prevent Scorching With an Electric Fondue Pot